Releasing to an Environment

 A release is a set of packages (or artifacts) and their dependencies being deployed to an environment.
 Releases are defined using a YAML file definition and orchestrated by sfpowerscripts.
 Read more about the release definition and release command using the below link.

-Assuming you are following the release model mentioned below, there will be artifacts that are generated from the trunk (dev channel) which will be tested in the day-to-day cycle, and once it is satisfactorily tested, a release branch is cut to release to production.
-Please check the branching model and environment strategy to understand it further.
+Assuming you are following the release model described the environment strategy below, there will be artifacts that are generated from the trunk (dev channel) which will be tested in the day-to-day cycle, and once it is satisfactorily tested, the release candidate (defined by the release definition ) can be promoted to the release channel

-- 1.Releases from the dev channel These are releases composed of artifacts from the trunk (main) and is quite frequent, often multiple times throughout a day.
+A release candidate is generated automatically by the release definition generator at the end of the publish job.
+The release definition will typically have the artifacts pointing to the versions of packages at that point in time.
+These candidates compose of artifacts from the trunk (main) and is quite frequent, often multiple times throughout a day.
 The release pipelines could be designed to be either on a scheduled interval or could be triggered on demand as required.

 - 1.Execute Pre Runbook for the particular release